jrtechs/NodeJSBlog/entries/web-development/node-website-optimization.md

 I removed unused CSS definitions the size of the BootStrap file was only 16kb for my website.

-For my blog I used PurgeCSS which is a node library.
+For my blog I used the node dependency PurgeCSS to remove unused CSS.

 This command will install PurgeCSS for CLI (command line interface).